Planning-Inspectorate/ODW-Service/docs/architecture/servicebus-functionapps.md

 #### Removing a function

 1. In config.yaml, remove the entity
-2. IN function_app.py, remove the function, being careful not to delete part of any other function
+2. In function_app.py, remove the function, being careful not to delete part of any other function

 #### Deploy changes